ebzzry/ebzzry.github.io/en/fkd/git-github.md

 ===========================

 <div class="center">[Esperanto](/eo/gito-github/) ▪ English</div>
-<div class="center">Last updated: September 23, 2018</div>
+<div class="center">Last updated: March 7, 2022</div>

 >Know how to solve every problem that has been solved.<br>
 >―Richard P. Feynman

 This short tutorial shows how to use [git](https://git-scm.com/) with a [GitHub](https://github.com) workflow.
-A quick Google of *git workflows* shows plenty of diverse results.
-This article describes just one of the ways of using git with a git-hosting service like GitHub.
+A quick web search  of *git workflows* shows plenty of diverse results.
+This article describes just one of the possible ways of using git with a git-hosting service like GitHub.

 In this article, the `$` symbol represents the prompt.
 For demonstration purposes, we’ll use [nano](https://www.nano-editor.org/) as the text editor.
 However, you’re free to use whatever editor